SleepingCatSC/SC-scripts/README.md

-# SC-scripts
-A various scripts that I made within a help of web made for personal use only.
+# A collection of scripts made by SleepingCat for personal use only
 Here are not going to be any licenses.
 Feel free to do anything with scripts that I made!